1995parham/dotfiles/README.md

 ## Introduction

-This repository contains Parham Alvani's personal `dotfiles` for configuring various tools in his development environment.
-These `dotfiles` are intended to be used on macOS and Linux systems.
+This repository contains Parham Alvani's personal `dotfiles` for configuring various tools in his development/living environment.
+These `dotfiles` are intended to be used on macOS and Linux systems (not Windows or WSL).

 A `dotfiles` repository is a personal repository, and with it, you can manage your configuration between your systems.
 So I made this repository a template repository, so you can easily start your personal one from it.
+Learn more about `dotfiles` [here](https://virgool.io/@rsharifnasab/dotfiles-emhmfto0nijw).

-Special thanks to [@elahe-dastan](https://github.com/elahe-dastan/) for using this project and reporting its issues.
+Special thanks to [@elahe-dastan](https://github.com/elahe-dastan/) for using this project and reporting its issues specially on macOS.
 Her unique contributions to this repository and my life are unforgettable.

 ## Installation